heoelri/adopac/labs/lab1/lab1.md

 # Lab 1 - Introduction

-In Lab 1 we are starting with an introduction into Pipelines-as-Code with Azure DevOps by building a first, basic Pipeline using the Azure DevOps Website.
+In Lab 1 we are starting with an introduction into Pipelines-as-Code with Azure DevOps by building a first, basic Pipeline using the Azure DevOps Portal.

 > Goto Azure DevOps, select your Organization and click on your previously created Project.
 If you have not create an Organization and a Project in Azure DevOps, please start with the preparation tasks in our [Before you start](/labs/lab0/before-you-start.md) guide.